dfinity/llm/examples/quickstart-agent-typescript/README.md

 ### Deployment

-This project contains a `mise.toml` file with the versions of `pnpm` and `npm` that it needs.
-We recommend using `mise`, otherwise you can download `pnpm` and `pnpm` yourself.
+This project contains a `mise.toml` file with the version of `npm` that it needs.
+We recommend using `mise`, otherwise you can download `npm` yourself.

 First, run `npm install` to install the azle backend.

-Second, run `pnpm install` in the `src/frontend` directory to install the dependencies for the frontend canister.
+Second, run `npm install` in the `src/frontend` directory to install the dependencies for the frontend canister.

 Then, in one terminal window, run: